Prezez/gotgame/README.md

 # GOTGAME

-A strategy game with chat.
-Victory requires above all thinking and planning skills.
+Strategy game, victory requires above all thinking and planning skills.
 The game highlights the challenges in terms of strategy     and logistics.
 Gotgame is a student project.
-Is part of the language of the "Java from scratch" course at Software Development Academy.
+Is the final project of the "Java from scratch" course at Software Development   Academy.

 Link to the online application